tjohann/my_gaming_playground/README.md

 first_window:

 	- simple SDL example with something like a skeleton for base game functionallity

 rectangle:

 	- simple SDL example which show the usage of source and target rectangles
 	- to change the behaviour, click a mouse button

-Note: the bitmap is taken from http://www.widgetworx.com/projects/sl.html
+sprite_sheet:

+	- simple SDL example which show the usage of sprites

+	usage: ./sprite_sheet [-hv]
+           -h -> flip horizontal
+           -v -> flip vertical